MATCHING GIFT ANNOUNCEMENT: Global Linkages Partner, Water is Life Kenya, agrees to MATCH all donations made after August 1, 2025 up to $30,000!

 How will the trees be dedicated?

 A formal Global Linkages dedication ceremony will be held in October of 2025.
-Honoree names will be displayed at the site of the well.
+Honoree names will be displayed in the legacy garden.
 Each tree will be dedicated to one person.